diogodcarvalho/PlasmaTomoML/JET/M/README.md

 - Run `anim_full_pulse.py` to generate an .mp4 animation with reconstructions for a given pulse
   - User defined parameters:
-    - `pulse` pulse you wish to perform a full pulse reconstruction
+    - `pulse` pulse you wish to perform reconstructions
-    - `fname` path to .hdf file where the information about, this file should be created beforehand using `PlasmaTomoML/JET/data/get_bolo.py` which only runs in a JET cluster
+    - `fname` path to .hdf file where the information about the choosen pulse is stored, this file should be created beforehand using `PlasmaTomoML/JET/data/get_bolo.py` which only runs in a JET cluster
     - `save_path` directory where the matrix `M.npy` was stored (Default = './Results/')
     - `plot_los` if True animation with lines of sight appearing is included (Default = 'True')
     - `tmin`,`tmax` animation start and end time (Default uses full pulse)
   - Outputs:
       - `xx.mp4` animation where xx = `pulse`, will be stored inside `save_path`
       - `xx.npz` file containing time vector, bolometer values and correspondent reconstructions, will be stored inside `save_path`

+- Run `plot_reconstruction_multi.py` generate a grid of reconstructions for one one pulse
+  - User defined parameters:
+       - `pulse` pulse you wish to perform a full pulse reconstruction
+       - `fname` path to .hdf file where the information about, this file should be created beforehand using `PlasmaTomoML/JET/data/get_bolo.py` which only runs in a JET cluster
+       - `save_path` directory where the matrix `M.npy` was stored (Default = './Results/')
+       - `tmin`,`tmax` first and last reconstruction time
+       - `dt` time step between images
+       - `nx`,`ny` number of reconstructions plotted per row and collumn, when changing this you might need to edit the inputs of the function `plt.subplots_adjust()` for a better aspect of the final image.
+Also make sure the dimensions match the number of reconstructions to plot
-  - Notes
+  - Outputs:
+      - `JET_pulse_tmin_tmax.png` , will be stored inside `save_path`

  - Run `plot_comparison.py` to generate .png files with differences between original reconstructions and new ones performed with matrix M
     - User defined parameters: